3 Great Tips for Scrap Metal Recycling

 The right identification indeed requires some coaching and practice, but once learned, it will save you a ton of time when you are out in the field.

-Store the sorted metal in containers
+Store the sorted metal in containers.

 After duly separating the ferrous and non-ferrous metals, you can sort them further according to their value in terms of money and usage.
 Some metals are more expensive than others, and sorting them will help you get the best returns.

-Despite these tips, if you cannot identify the types of scrap material or assess its correct market value, you should get out of this whole activity.
+Despite these tips, if you cannot identify the types of scrap material or assess its correct market value, you should get out of this activity.
 Rather, please take it to a recycling plant and let their staff do that for you.